Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Through that indirection we also end up losing some degree of encapsulation that we were able to maintain otherwise.
 For example, the responsibility of managing lifetimes of individual dependencies shifts from components that contain them to some other unrelated service.

 Some of that infrastructural complexity can be also delegated to a dependency injection framework, making it easier to configure, manage, and activate dependencies.
-However, that reduces portability, which may be undesirable in some cases, for example when writing a library.
+However, that reduces portability, which may be undesirable in some cases, for example when developing a library.

 At the end of the day, while it's clear that unit testing does influence software design, it's highly debatable whether that's really a good thing.

 3. Unit tests **are expensive**

 Logically, it would make sense to assume that, since they are small and isolated, unit tests should be really easy and quick to write.
-Unfortunately, this is just another fallacy that seems to be rather popular, especially among managers.
+Unfortunately, this is just another fallacy that seems to be rather popular, especially among people who aren't actually involved in writing tests.

 Even though the previously mentioned modular architecture lures us into thinking that individual components can be considered separately from each other, unit tests don't actually benefit from that.
 In fact, the complexity of a unit test only grows proportionally to the number of external interactions that unit has, due to all the work that you must do to achieve isolation while still exercising required behavior.